X

 As businesses increasingly rely on external applications, it’s important for cyber security professionals to understand this key security aspect of security alongside internal systems and processes.

-Identity verification, monitoring and security alerts are all elements of strong access management, which is controlling which members of an organization have access to certain systems and information.
+Identity verification, monitoring, and security alerts are all elements of strong access management — controlling which members of an organization have access to certain systems and information.

-The soft skills required in cyber security are just as important as the hard ones, as they can help build a bridge between the technical and human aspects of the job:
+Durable skills, or soft skills, are just as important for a career in cyber security.
+Learning these can help build a bridge between the technical and human aspects of the job:

-Strong communication skills enable cyber security professionals to collaborate more effectively, whether they be on-site or working remotely.
-As you sharpen your communication skills, you’ll develop the ability to communicate effectively with teammates, management, internal or external stakeholders and make technical subject matter more understandable to people with non-technical backgrounds.
+Strong communication skills enable cyber security professionals to collaborate more effectively.
+As you sharpen your communication skills, you’ll develop the ability to communicate effectively with teammates, management, and stakeholders — and make technical subject matter more understandable to people with non-technical backgrounds.

 The ability to think clearly and logically, especially when under pressure, is an important attribute.
 Troubleshooting skills require technical knowledge, but also the ability to think outside the box to find alternate solutions or creative ways to solve short and long-term problems.